kuzudb/kuzu-docs/blog/2024-01-llms-graphs-part-2/index.md

 Many combinations of these two choices are possible and can be tried.
 Each choice can effectively be understood as a *retrieval heuristic* to fetch quality content that can help LLMs answer $Q_{NL}$ more accurately.
-I will cover a few of the ones that I have seen but a broader exploration of this heuristic space.
+I will cover a few of the ones that I have seen but others are certainly possible and should be tried by people developing RAG-U systems.

 ## Standard RAG-U: Chunks of Documents Stored in a Vector Index

-Standard RAG-U that you will read about in most places goes as follows: (i) we split the text in the documents into "chunks"; (ii) we embed these chunks into vectors, i.e., high dimensional points, using a text embedding model (many off-the-shelf open-source models exist from OpenAI, Cohere, and Hugging Face);
+Standard RAG-U is what you will read about in most places.
+Its design is as follows: (i) we split the text in the documents into (possibly overlapping) "chunks"; (ii) we embed these chunks into vectors, i.e., high dimensional points, using a text embedding model (many off-the-shelf open-source models exist from OpenAI, Cohere, and Hugging Face);
 and (iii) we store these vectors in a vector index.
 For example, see LangChain main documentation on "[Q&A with RAG](https://python.langchain.com/docs/use_cases/question_answering/)" or LlamaIndex's